Getting Hurt in a Grocery Store Accident

 Falling objects are another common reason for an accident at a grocery store.
 A shopper may reach up for a can of soup on a high shelf and have other items fall on his or her head.
 In the worst cases, the whole shelf may fall on the person’s head, causing severe injuries or death.

 Accidents aren’t limited to the store either.
 Some grocery store accidents happen in the parking lot.
 For example, a shopper may be injured by a shopping cart, or even another person.
-It’s not uncommon for a victim be assaulted by another shopper in a grocery store parking lot, or even struck by his or her car.
+It’s not uncommon for a victim to be assaulted by another shopper in a grocery store parking lot, or even struck by his or her car.

 All property owners, regardless of whether they own a grocery store or a government building, are required to protect their guests from being injured on their property.
 Basic requirements include but are not limited to providing adequate security, proper lighting, and regular maintenance.